gaultier/blog/body_of_work.md

 My second focus has been security: going through regular threat analysis exercises with the team, adding scanning of dependencies and docker images to every project in order to find vulnerabilities or insecure code patterns, fuzzing, etc.

 Indeed, I inherited a C++ codebase where the original author moved on, which was a central part of the company's offering.
 After investing some time to get it up to modern standards, I convinced stakeholders and developers to incrementally rewrite it in a memory-safe language (Rust).
 I led this effort by mentoring fellow developers, establishing a roadmap, doing the implementation work, and presenting regular demos of the progress to stakeholders.
-This software runs on various OSes and architectures including mobile platforms.
+This software runs on various OSes and architectures including mobile platforms, and is now 100% Rust.

+I also worked on a lot of Security topics such as SBOM, processes, cryptography, vulnerability detection and response, etc.